andgate/OpenSky/README.md

-# OpenSky
+# Sky
-Reduceron-class CPU written in Haskell, intended for testing on an FPGA
+Graph reduction machine with SKI based assembly langauge, written in Haskell and intended for testing on an FPGA.

+This project specifically uses a Basys2.